 Here’s how a washing machine controls the water levels.

+The washing machine needs to know when water is in the drum, what level it is at, and when it has drained away.
+To troubleshoot filling faults you need to understand exactly how the pressure system works.
 There is a small device with several wires on it called a pressure switch.
 This part should be at the top of the machine under the lid.
 The pressure switch featured here is an old type.
 Modern ones are much smaller.

 However, any pressure switch will always have a thin rubber or plastic tube connected to it that runs down to a plastic bottle at the base of the outer drum so that air pressure can switch it on and off.
 The word pressure chamber sounds grand, but it’s simply a plastic bottle.